 ◯

-it no longer sustains a continuous stratus deck,
+it no longer sustains a continuous stratus deck

 but fractures into advected fog-banks and scattered breaks,

-apostles to the heliosphere’s aware.
+apostles forecast to the heliosphere’s aware.

-The sun still shining on and on,
+As the sun still shines on and on,

-Towards the time of machina click,
+Towards the dawn of machina click,

 ◯